rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 - The lexer has a small interface and doesn't depend directly on the diagnostic infrastructure in `rustc`.
 Instead it provides diagnostics as plain data which are emitted in `librustc_parse::lexer::mod` as real diagnostics.
-- The lexer preseves full fidelity information for both IDEs and proc macros.
+- The lexer preserves full fidelity information for both IDEs and proc macros.
 - The parser [translates the token stream from the lexer into an Abstract Syntax Tree (AST)][parser].
 It uses a recursive descent (top-down) approach to syntax analysis.
 The crate entry points for the parser are the `Parser.parse_crate_mod()` and